 Rest.
 You can’t do everything yourself.
 Look at the level at which you are working and if it would be much more effective if you rested.

 I’m bringing this up for this feature intentionally.
 I think it’s really important in the social business, sustainable fashion, entrepreneurial space to look at the way in which we work when our work is so important to us.
 We all often start with such little resources that we do everything and I’ve done a pretty terrible job of looking after myself.
-It’s a lesson I’ve learned very late and will be acting on for 2018, hopefully, someone reading this can think about it earlier than I did.
+It’s a lesson I’ve learned very late and keep learning the hard way.
+Hopefully, someone reading this can think about it earlier than I did.

 One tip you’d give to others who are wanting to start their own business?